What Is PMP Certification?

 - Timely delivery: PMPs can keep to a set schedule and complete a project on time by adhering to strict standards.

-- Easy communication: One of the purposes of the certification is to make sure project managers speak the same “language” as their clients.
+- Excellent communication: One of the purposes of the certification is to make sure project managers speak the same “language” as their clients.
 In other words, they are familiar with the business terminology used in their industry and by their clients, ensuring efficient, effective communication on project-related topics.

 - Predictable results: The certification also serves to standardize project management practices, ensuring that each project will follow set procedures during its structuring and execution.
 PMPs are familiar with the requirements expected of them, including those concerning planning, quality control, and delivery.